Walton Lea Crematorium

 Donations to the fund will be used to develop the grounds and facilities at the crematorium.
 We regret that it's not possible to permit specified memorials in respect of the donations, but the name of the deceased in whose memory the donation has been made will be recorded and displayed each month.

 We reserve the right to select items and projects which will blend in with the surroundings.

 If you wish to make a donation please contact us.

 Service of remembrance

 Each year the crematorium hosts a Service of Remembrance, representing several Christian churches.

-Weather-permitting it's held outside, otherwise it's held in the chapel.
+Weather-permitting it will be held outside, otherwise it will be held in the chapel.